vishalbala-nps/dialogflowpy-webhook/docs/source/getting_started.rst

 #######
 For this example, we will be testing using Actions on Google.

-* In the Console, click on "Intergrations" and click on Google Assistant -> Test.
+* In the Dialogflow Console, click on "Intergrations" and click on Google Assistant -> Test.
 This will take you to Actions on Google Console.
 There, in the simulator, type "Talk to my Test App" and Google should say "Hello from Python!"

+Extending further
+##################
+Now that we have created a basic bot, you can extend it further.
+Take a look at the Module Reference which contains various functions which can be used to extend your bot